Port Congestion: Impact & Solutions for Businesses

 Posted on:

 You may never have considered the work organization in shipping ports, but your delivery flow depends on them extensively.
-Any delays or congestion in ports domino effect shipping lines, cargo handlers, your business, and sales.
+Any delays or port congestion can have a domino effect on shipping lines, cargo handlers, your business, and sales.
 Is there anything business owners can do to reduce the risk of port congestion?
 Before anything else, let’s understand port congestion’s causes and possible effects.

 What is port congestion?